bertanulusoy/bertanulusoy.github.io/_posts/2018-4-15-Intro-Retrieving-Data.md

 Now, we need to get rid of first line(header) of rows data because we will not need it when we play with the data.
 When we need it, we already have the rows variable above which has header.

 {% highlight python %}
+  # Exclude first row.
-  # exclude first row.
-So slice from index 1 to length of our list.
+  # So slice from index 1 to length of our list.
   data_with_no_header = rows[1:len(rows)]
 {% endhighlight %}